TrellixVulnTeam/tic-tac-toe_RHBA/README.md

 # Tic Tac Toe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0. <br />
-* Using this project to learn Angular, NgRx and TailwindCSS
+* Using this project to learn Angular, NgRx and Tailwind CSS
 * Under development

 ## Development server